iridescent995/Serialization_java/README.md

 # Serialization of Java Object for Hyperledger v1.3
 Serialization and Deserialization in Java.
-Object to Byte[] Array and Byte[] Array to Object to use in:
+Object to Byte[] Array and Byte[] Array to Object to use in Hyperledger v1.3 to store state as a byte[] array instead of a String:

+By:
 ```
 putState(java.lang.String key, byte[] value)
 ```